aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/chart-format/_index.md

 ---

 ## **Setting Chart Appearance**
-In How to Create a Chart we gave a brief introduction to the types of charts and charting objects offered by Aspose.Cells, and described how to create one.
+In *How to Create a Chart*, we gave a brief introduction to the types of charts and charting objects offered by Aspose.Cells, and described how to create one.
 This article discusses how to customize the appearance of charts by setting their properties:

 - Setting the chart area.
 - Setting chart lines.